mspnp/aks-baseline/07-bootstrap-validation.md

 ## Steps

 GitOps allows a team to author Kubernetes manifest files, persist them in their Git repo, and have them automatically apply to their cluster as changes occur.
 This reference implementation is focused on the baseline cluster, so Flux is managing cluster-level concerns.
-This is distinct from workload-level concerns, which would be possible as well to manage via Flux, and would typically be done by additional Flux configuration in the cluster.
+This is distinct from workload-level concerns, which would be possible as well to manage via Flux and would typically be done by additional Flux configuration in the cluster.
 The namespace `cluster-baseline-settings` will be used to provide a logical division of the cluster bootstrap configuration from workload configuration.
 Examples of manifests that are applied:

 - Cluster role bindings for the AKS-managed Microsoft Entra ID integration
 - Cluster-wide configuration of Azure Monitor for Containers